MarcusJohnson91/OVIA/README.md

 **OVIA:**
 ========
 * OVIA is multimedia framework; it's the LLVM of multimedia codecs and formats.
-* The name is a pronouncable acronym for Input Output Audio Video.
+* The name is a pronounceable acronym for Input Output Audio Video.

 License:
 =======